akkanben/songr/README.md

 ## Instructions

-Currently there are 4 routes that can be accessed.

 - Build from the command line inside the `songr` directorying with `./gradlew bootRun`
   - Setup a Postgres server with a database named "songr" and a table called "album".
   - The `src/main/resources/application.properties` file contains generic user/name password resources change these to match your Postgres server username and password.

+### Root Route

-- While the app is running direct your web browser to [localhost:8080](http://localhost:8080)
+While the app is running direct your web browser to [localhost:8080](http://localhost:8080).
+This will load the homepage for Songr.
+Follow the links at the top for home/albums/songs.

+### Albums

-- The root route goes to the Songr app, follow the link at the top to "Album" to get to the [/albums](http://localhost:8080/albums) route.
+The Album link in the top navigation points to the [/albums](http://localhost:8080/albums) route.

 - The menu button will bring out a form for adding new albums to the database and displaying on the page.

+#### Album Details

+Each album in the "albums" route links to an album details page that lists album details including songs.
+This route uses the album's ID to build the details page.

+- The menu button or clicking the album details will bring out a form for adding new songs to the database and linking them to the specific album allowing them to display on the details page.
+- Adding songs overwrites the album total length to be a sum of all the songs added to the album.

+### Songs

+Each song in the database will be displayed in a table at [/songs](http://localhost:8080/songs)

-## Other Routes
+## Early Testing Routes

 - The [/hello](http://localhost:8080/hello) route will conduct a "Hello World".
+  - If text is added after the address e.g. "localhost:8080/hello/name" then the page will conditionally render either "Hello World!" or "Hello name!" depending on whether text was supplied or not.
+  - Added integration testing for this route with MockMVC.
 - The [/capitalize](http://localhost:8080/capitalize/test) route will capitalize the text after the route name in the addess (the link shows "TEST").
+  - Added integration testing for this route with MockMVC.